rust-unofficial/patterns/functional/lenses.md

 }
 ```

-In order to parse this record, a `Visitor` would be created that expects a
+How would the Serde library transform this JSON into `struct CreditRecord`?

+It would create a `Visitor` "lens", which would then try to "observe" expected
-particular sequence of calls:
+data through a series of calls:

-1. Begin visiting sequence.
+1. Visit the start of a map (the `{}` in Serde terminology).
-1. Visit string "name".
+1. Visit a key string called "name".
-1. Visit unknown string.
+1. Visit an unknown string which is the value of the `name` field.
-1. Combine into sequence key-value pair.
-1. Visit string "customer_id".
+1. Visit a key string called "customer_id".
-1. Visit unknown string.
+1. Visit an unknown string which is the value of the `customer_id` field.
-1. Combine into sequence key-value pair.
-1. End visiting sequence.
+1. Expect the end of the map.
+1. Visit complete.

-If the wrong call happens, an error is thrown and deserialization fails.
+If the wrong "observation" happens, an error is thrown and deserialization
+fails.

-With each new type, a new implementor of the `Visitor` trait is needed.
+With each new type, a new implementation of the `Visitor` trait is needed,
+a type to explain what to observe in what order to fill out the struct.
+While Rust does not support generic traits as noted earlier, Serde solves this
-Serde does this clearly and secretly using a derive macro:
+usability problem with a derive procedural macro:

 ```rust,ignore
 use serde::Deserialize;